AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/aveva-cnnxt/cnnxt-mgmt/user-access-adh.md

 # Overview of user and access management

-As an Administrator, you set up users and control access to AVEVA™ Data Hub in AVEVA™ Connect.
+As the AVEVA™ Data Hub administrator, you set up users and control access to AVEVA™ Data Hub in AVEVA™ Connect.
 The following administrative tasks must be performed in AVEVA™ Connect before users can access and use AVEVA™ Data Hub:

 - Subscribe to the AVEVA™ Data Hub service